agarnung/job-selector/README.md

 1. In general, the decision-making process can be broken into the following eight steps:

 2. Define the Problem: Clearly identify the decision to be made.
-For example, selecting the most suitable job from available options.
+For example, selecting the most suitable alternative from available options.

 3. Determine Requirements: Establish the essential conditions that must be met for any solution to be considered acceptable.